 Prepare Your Resume and LinkedIn Profile

 Before making new connections, update your value-based resume and LinkedIn profile to reflect your value proposition, your past achievements within your experiences and how you can contribute to a new role.
 This lets people see your offering and skills when they come across your profile—by being specific in your value proposition and targeted in what you do, how you do it, and for whom, your profile can become “magnetic”.
-Download our Social Profile Optimizer to help you create a profile that attracts opportunities:

 Build Your LinkedIn Connections